kimh/clojure-by-example/source/index.md

 <br>
 <br>
 <br>
-The expression in the last branch will be evaluated if none of other branches are matched.
+The expression in the last branch will be evaluated if none of the conditions are matched.

 ## Cond